ASkyeye/HEVD-EOP/README.md

   - Windows ver:  Windows 10 x64
   - Written in:   C++
   - Bypass method: ROP chain(there could be other ways to bypass SMEP)

+** NOTE ** : Maybe in the feautre, I'll add RAII wrapper for better resources management :D